rinon/ctf/Steganography.md

 * [zsteg](https://github.com/zed-0xff/zsteg) - detect stegano-hidden data in PNG & BMP
 * [exiftool](https://sno.phy.queensu.ca/~phil/exiftool/) - Not strictly a stego tool, but useful to view EXIF data for clues.
 * [binwalk](https://github.com/devttys0/binwalk) - Analyze binaries for embedded data streams.
+* [foremost](http://foremost.sourceforge.net/) - Foremost is a console program to recover files based on their headers, footers, and internal data structures.
+This process is commonly referred to as data carving.